AFLplusplus/AFLplusplus/README.md

 which allows you to find bugs that would not necessarily result in a crash.

 Note that sanitizers have a huge impact on CPU (= less executions per second) and RAM usage.
-Also you should only run one afl-fuz instance per sanitizer type.
+Also you should only run one afl-fuzz instance per sanitizer type.
-This is enough because a user-after-free bug will be picked up, e.g. by ASAN (address sanitizer) anyway when syncing to other fuzzing instances, so not all fuzzing instances need to be instrumented with ASAN.
+This is enough because a use-after-free bug will be picked up, e.g. by ASAN (address sanitizer) anyway when syncing to other fuzzing instances, so not all fuzzing instances need to be instrumented with ASAN.

-The wolloing sanitizers have built-in support in afl++:
+The following sanitizers have built-in support in afl++:
   * ASAN = Address SANitizer, finds memory corruption vulnerabilities like use-after-free, NULL pointer dereference, buffer overruns, etc.
     Enabled with `export AFL_USE_ASAN=1` before compiling.